We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Colors: black/sport red, cosmic blue/astro green, special edition Minions yellow

 The Fitbit Ace 3 is designed to encourage your kids to stay active without excessive technological distractions.

 In addition to standard step tracking, the device features family challenges, virtual badges, and onscreen celebrations to motivate the whole family to stay active.

-Kids will love the device’s interchangeable accessories, while parents will appreciate parental control settings and a protected Kid View home screen.
+Kids may love the device’s interchangeable accessories, while parents might appreciate parental control settings and a protected Kid View home screen.

-The Ace 3 is also heavily rubberized and exceptionally durable, which is helpful if it’s dropped.
-It also offers up to 8 days of battery life.
+The Ace 3 is heavily rubberized and exceptionally durable, which is helpful if it’s dropped.
+It offers up to 8 days of battery life.

-Curious how all of the Fitbit products compare?
-The chart below highlights the key features the 7 available Fitbit models:
+Curious how all the Fitbit products compare?
+The chart below highlights the key features of these six Fitbit models:

 Keep in mind the prices listed above reflect the current list price and may vary by retailer.